skuep/V0-DBM/README.md

 Also the mechanism looks cool and the mechanism is underrated.
 When you press me hard to find an advantage of this mod, I think this mod has less (special) parts than other belt mods.

+## Note on Kirigami Bed
+For the Kirigami bed, you need to drill two extra 3mm holes for the two screws acting as the two shafts.
+Print and mount the drill-guide from the STLs to your Kirigami bed and drill in the designated with a 3mm drill bit.
+If your bed is made from Aluminium, you can deburr the drill-exit with a sharp exacto-knife.

 ## BOM
 You need the following extra parts (this list is probably incomplete):
 - 20T pulley for stepper motor